RoadieHQ/marketing-site/content/docs/integrations/launchdarkly/index.md

 ## Prerequisites

 1. You must be an admin in Roadie.
-By default, the first Roadie user is an admin.
 Learn how to designate certain users as admins [here](/docs/getting-started/assigning-admins/).
 2. You must have the correct permissions assigned in LaunchDarkly to be able to create a read only API token

 ## Step 1: Create a LaunchDarkly API token